spine-tools/SpineOpt.jl/docs/src/how_to/model_hydro_power_coupling.md

-# Hydro Power Planning

-Welcome to this Spine Toolbox tutorial for building hydro power planning models.
-The tutorial guides you through the implementation of different ways of modelling hydrodologically-coupled hydropower systems.

-## Introduction
+# How to model hydro power coupling

-This tutorial aims at demonstrating how we can model a hydropower system in Spine (*SpineOpt.jl* and *Spine-Toolbox*) with different assumptions and goals.
+This how-to aims at demonstrating how we can model a hydropower system in Spine (*SpineOpt.jl* and *Spine-Toolbox*) with different assumptions and goals.
 It starts off by setting up a simple model of system of two hydropower plants and gradually introduces additional features.
 The goal